Sunstar Group: History

 In 2009, the headquarters building in Switzerland (Sunstar Suisse S.A., Etoy) was completed.
 In 2011, Sunstar Acquired Interbros GmbH (German toothbrush and interdental brush manufacturer) as well as Degradable Solutions AG (a Swiss bonegraft manufacturer).
 In 2013, Sunstar established a new product development center for the industrial and consumer business in Singapore.
 In 2014, the fine blanking automobile metal parts was expanded in Indonesia and Thailand.
 The company also opened a new base for the consumer business in Brazil.

 In 2015, a new headquarters building in Etoy, Switzerland, was completed.

 In 2018, Sunstar Engineering Americas won an Innovation Award from the Adhesives and Sealants Council (ASC) for "automated application of UV Curable Foams".

 In 2019, Sunstar built a factory in Rain, Germany with an investment of 20 million Euros, however, a lack of progress after a highly celebrated opening has left many in the region wondering if the company is planning to leave.
 The intent was to manufacture newly developed structural adhesives by a product development group in the United States for German OEMs, however, a legacy polyurethane developed in Japan is mainly produced there.
-Earnings have been negative every year since construction up to at least 2023.
+Earnings have been negative every year since construction up to at least the year ending Dec.
+31, 2024.

-In 2024, Sunstar appointed Michel Pettigrew as chairman of the board and announced a new global transformation program.
+In 2024, Sunstar announced a new global transformation program.

 In 2025, Hiroo Kaneda was awarded the honorary title of chairman emeritus in recognition of his 60 years of leadership at Sunstar, as he left the board.
 Mayumi Kaneda was appointed as the family representative director, marking a generation change.